-Fred Balderrama, President: Fred Balderrama has extensive experience in local government, having served as the Mayor and a Member of the City Council, City of Monterey Park from 1990 to 2003.
+Fred Balderrama, President: Fred Balderrama has extensive experience in local government, having served as the Mayor and a Member of the City Council, the City of Monterey Park from 1990 to 2003.
 He is also active in civic and public policy-making roles, having served as a Commissioner on the Economy & Efficiency Commission, County of Los Angeles, from 1990 to 2017.

-Mr. Balderrama is a land use consultant in all aspects of housing and commercial development projects.
-He represents clients in entitlement applications (Conditional Use Permits, Variances, Modifications, Easements and Land Abatements).
+Mr. Balderrama is a land-use consultant in all aspects of housing and commercial development projects.
+He represents clients in entitlement applications (Conditional Use Permits, Variances, Modifications, Easements, and Land Abatements).
 He also represents developers in veteran housing and low-and-moderate housing projects.

 Mr. Balderrama is a veteran, California Military Academy Graduate 2nd Lieutenant; Fort Sill Oklahoma Field Artillery School Graduate; and Fort Sill Oklahoma Advance F. A. School Graduate 1st Lieutenant.

 Mr. Balderrama has been active with the Private Pilot Association; Cattleman Association; Bison Association, and is State Appointed to Asian Advisory.

 Sara Mendez, Secretary-Treasurer: Ms. Mendez serves as a compliance officer for financial institutions; she has extensive experience in residential and commercial real estate finance.
 Further, Ms. Mendez has served as an officer of various nonprofit organizations and has expertise in the management and operation of nonprofit organizations.